KationCoursera/03_GettingAndCleaningData/CodeBook.md

 All measurements are done for X, Y and Z coordinate and are therefore dividied into three measurements.

 ## Transformation of original data set:
 Data set was originally divided into two sets (training and testing).
 By using run_analysis.R we combine both test and train data to obtain one single set which we then further analyse.
-During this transformation we renamed the 561 variables to avoid duplicate names.
-For our transformation, we only used the columns which contain mean and standard deviation values of the measurements.
+During this transformation we renamed the 561 variables to avoid duplicate names ('-', '(' and ')' were replaced by dots).
+For our transformation, we only used the columns which contain mean and standard deviation values of the measurements from the original data set.

-The following variables are used in data set:
+The following variables are used in data set which is finished in part 5 of the assignment:

 	1. Activity
 	  * Describes the activity at which the measurement was taken